 - Objectives – Are you starting a content marketing program because the competition is doing it, brand building or because you see the value in this program?
 What’s the objective because content marketing is time-consuming.

 Quality Content – For Which Audience?

-In the end, the B2B and B2C marketers who are producing quality content and doing so in a more strategic manner is certainly a recipe for success.
-However, recent research shows that one-third of marketers are still creating content that’s focused on the brand rather than the audience.
-Still today, in 2019 there hasn’t been any change on that front.
+In the end, the B2B and B2C marketers who produce quality content and do so in a more strategic manner is certainly a recipe for success.
+However, recent research shows that one-third of marketers are still creating content focused on the brand rather than the audience.
+Still today, in 2019, there hasn’t been any change on that front.